 It may still feel like summer in some parts of the state, but in Downeast Maine, the arrival of fall is definitely here.
 Pumpkin spice is offered again at Dunkins, the morning air is crisp and fresh, and the stream of traffic through my small coastal town is dwindling.
-On drives through central Maine, my husband and I are starting to see the foliage.
+On drives through central Maine, I am starting to see the foliage.
 Apple orchards are gearing up for the influx of folks wanting apple cider, donuts, and photo ops.

 Today, we are celebrating the changing of the seasons!
 If you have had a busy summer, but have been meaning to come to Maine, this post is for you.
 Leaf-peeping season is right around the corner, and one must be prepared for it.